 - During your lifetime, you have access to the money or property in case you need it.

-- You can designate your bequest for the program or project at The Geek Group that you care about—just as you would with an outright current gift.
+- You can designate your bequest for the program or project at The National Science Institute that you care about—just as you would with an outright current gift.

 - By properly allocating different asset classes between your charitable and individual beneficiaries, you can make sure the value of your estate is preserved to the fullest extent.

-There are two primary ways to include The Geek Group in your estate plans
+There are two primary ways to include The National Science Institute in your estate plans

 Provision in a will or revocable trust

-While meeting with your estate plan attorney or other advisors, inform them you would like to include a provision for The Geek Group.
+While meeting with your estate plan attorney or other advisors, inform them you would like to include a provision for The National Science Institute.
 A will or revocable trust will not take effect until death and you are free to change any language in the document during your lifetime.

 We encourage you to contact us during your planning process.
 We can help you and your advisors craft the language that will establish your personal or family legacy.

-Naming The Geek Group as a beneficiary of your IRA or other retirement plan
+Naming The National Science Institute as a beneficiary of your IRA or other retirement plan

 Many people hold assets in a tax-deferred IRA or 401(k) plan.
 These arrangements can require a more strategic approach than cash, stocks or real estate.
 You can include charities as beneficiaries of these plans.